-Getting patients to refer is going to be one of the BIG topics of discussion at the 2018 Ignition Event.
+Getting patients to refer is going to be one of the BIG topics of discussion at the 2018 Private Practice Summit Event.
 With less than three months to go before the event, I thought it best to cover the topic in a little more detail, and also show you a video with some inspiring quotes from some of the speakers.

 Patients – Your Sales Force?